Building insurance requirements

 If you are seeking registration renewal, you need to show evidence of your professional indemnity insurance before we can grant your application.
 You must ensure you have insurance cover for all work carried out under your registration category/class until at least the date of the anniversary of your registration.

-To learn more about the insurance policy that you need, refer to the Building Practitioners' Insurance Ministerial Order.
+To learn more, refer to the Building Practitioners' Insurance Ministerial Order (PDF, 400.9 KB) (updated January 2020).

 Public liability insurance